-The Capital and the largest city in Belgium, Brussels is also the capital of the European Union and the seat of the French Community of Belgium.
+There are many interesting things to do in Brussels.
+Brussels is the capital and the largest city in Belgium.
+It is also the capital of the European Union and the seat of the French Community of Belgium.
 The city was founded in 979 AD by Duke Charles of Lower Lotharingia and served as an important trade route by 1000 AD.
 By the 14th century, Brussels became one of the most important cities in Europe and was part of the Holy Roman Empire.
 The city was stormed by King Louis XIV of France in 1695 when it was bombarded with artillery, causing major damage to most of the city.
 After the Second World War, Brussels emerged as a rapidly developing urban capital with the building of several modern buildings in a process known as Brusselization.
-Located in central Belgium, Brussels experiences a temperate maritime climate with mildly warm summers and chilly winters which make it a preferred tourist attraction.
+Located in central Belgium, Brussels experiences a temperate maritime climate with mildly warm summers and moderate winters.
 For those of you planning to visit Brussels, here are some great things you can do in Brussels on your next vacation.

 1. Visit Grand Palace

 The Grand Palace is located in the central square of Brussels and is surrounded by the town hall and City Museum of Brussels.
 The presence of the three buildings has made the central square one of the most important tourist locations in Brussels and is also a UNESCO World Heritage Site.
 After the rebuilding of the central square post, (after French bombardment and later by revolutionaries), it remained a primary market area of Brussels.
 The architectural style is a mix of various influences like Gothic, Renaissance and Art Deco.